kruegert/krueger-lab/index.md

 {% capture text %}

 Browse and search for the latest published research by our group published in internationally reowned journals, scientific conference proceedings, and open source platforms.
+All published wirk will be listed here and is frequently updated.

 {%
   include button.html